Melt electrospinning: History

 The first description of melt electrospinning was by Charles Norton in a patent approved in 1936.
-After this first discovery, it wasn't until 1981 that melt electrospinning was described as part of a three-paper series.
+After this first discovery, it wasn't until 1981 that melt electrospinning was described by Larrondo and Manley as part of a three-paper series.
 A meeting abstract on melt electrospinning in a vacuum was published by Reneker and Rangkupan 20 years later in 2001.
 Since this scientific publication in 2001, there have been regular articles on melt electrospinning, including reviews on the subject.
 In 2011, melt electrospinning combined with a translating collector was with proposed as a new class of 3D printing.

 Principles

 The same physics of electrostatic fiber drawing apply to melt electrospinning.
 What differs are the physical properties of the polymer melt, compared to a polymer solution.
 When comparing polymer melts and polymer solutions, the former are normally more viscous than polymer solutions, and elongated electrified jets have been reported.
 The molten electrified jet also requires cooling to solidify, while solution electrospinning relies on evaporation.
 While melt electrospinning typically results in micron diameter fibers, the path of the electrified jet in melt electrospinning can be predictable.